Armillaria nabsnona: Habitat and distribution

 The fruit bodies of Armillaria nabsnona grow in groups, but not clustered together at the base.
 They are found on hardwood trees (especially Alnus) in riparian areas.
 Although it fruits most commonly in autumn, it has been recorded fruiting in the spring in Oregon The range of the fungus was originally described as covering roughly the Pacific Northwest region of North America, including the US states of Washington, Oregon, California, Idaho, Alaska, and the Canadian province British Columbia.
 In 2008 it was recorded in Hawaii; in 2009, it was reported from Hokkaido Island in northern Japan.
 Japanese researchers have reported a symbiotic association with the orchid Gastrodia elata.

 Similar species

-Armillaria sinapina is quote close in appearance, with smaller cap scales, and generally growing singly or in small clusters.
+Armillaria sinapina is quite close in appearance, with smaller cap scales, and generally growing singly or in small clusters.
 A. ostoyae is also similar to both A. nabsnona and A. sinapina.